-- 1. Submit a completed Class Aide Request at least thirty (30) days prior to the first day of classes each quarter.
+- 1. Submit a completed Class Aide Request at least thirty (30) days prior to the first day of classes each term.
 The request can be submitted through the Service Request link. - 2.
 Notify SSD regarding changes in class schedules and locations as soon as possible. - 3.
-A SSD student assistant will serve as the Class Aide.
+SSD will hire a student employee to serve as a Class Aide.

-1. The student's SSD Counselor determines Class Aide as an accommodation on a case-by-case basis.

-- 2. Priority registration should be utilized by students to ensure timely submission of Class Aide requests and recruitment efforts. - 3.
+- 1. The student's SSD Counselor determines Class Aide as an accommodation on a case-by-case basis. - 2.
+Priority registration should be utilized by students to ensure timely submission of Class Aide requests and recruitment efforts. - 3.
 Class Aides will leave after 20 minutes if the student with a disability does not attend class. - 4.
 Any questions or concerns regarding requested Class Aides should be directed to the SSD office in person or at ssd@csusb.edu.